BGE was founded in 1916 as the nation's first gas utility where it began a tradition of superior service and reliability. Today you can

 1867 - 1891: Competition & Consolidation

-- Four rival gas companies appeared on the scene: Consumer Mutual Gas Light, Peoples Gas, Equitable Gas Light, and Chesapeake Gas.
-But the competition wreaked havoc, with company after company tearing up the streets and laying parallel lines.
-Often the heart of the city was impassable.
+- Rival gas companies appeared on the scene: Consumer Mutual Gas Light, Peoples Gas, Equitable Gas Light, and Chesapeake Gas.
+The competition wreaked havoc by tearing up the streets to lay parallel lines.

-- The public soon clamored for control of competition, paving the way for two consolidations - the last in 1888 - that merged the rival companies into the Consolidated Gas Company of Baltimore.
+- The public clamored for control of competition, paving the way for two consolidations that merged the rival companies into the Consolidated Gas Company of Baltimore.

 1892 - 1916: The Merging of Two Great Powers

-- Following the introduction of Edison's invention, electric company competition was fierce, yet service was inconsistent.
+- Following the introduction of Edison's incandescent lamp, electric company competition was fierce, but service was inconsistent.
 Power plants were small and inefficient, rates varied widely, and distribution amounted to a tangle of duplicated and overloaded overhead lines.

-- United Electric Light and Power Company emerged as a pillar in its field, and in 1906, it joined with Consolidated Gas to become Consolidated Gas Electric Light and Power Company of Baltimore - the city's first fully integrated gas and electric service company.
+- In 1906, Consolidated Gas joined with United Electric Light and Power Company to become Consolidated Gas Electric Light and Power Company of Baltimore, the city's first fully integrated gas and electric service company.

 1917 - 1941: Growing Up and Out

-- In 1916, Consolidated's customers were introduced to central heating with gas - Baltimore's first taste of laborless heat with automatic temperature control.
+- In 1916, customers were introduced to central heating with gas- Baltimore's first taste of labor less heat with automatic temperature control.

-- After the war, Baltimore city extended its limits by nearly 60-square miles, requiring that the Company race to keep ahead of customer demand.
-New generating plants and substations were built, and capacity at Spring Gardens and existing power plants was increased.
+- After the war, Baltimore city extended its limits by nearly 60-square miles, requiring that the Company to keep ahead of customer demand.
+New generating plants and substations were built, and capacity at Spring Gardens and existing power plants were increased.

 1942 - 1966: War, Peace and Prosperity